yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/28-routing-and-testing/CHALLENGE.md

 ===

 ## Requirements
-Write a function that takes in a numeric array and returns an object literal with two properties:
+Write a function that finds all leaves in a Binary Tree:
-* the highest value in the array
+* the function will accept a tree
-* the second highest value in the array
+* it will return an array of all of the leaves in the Binary Tree

 Write at least four tests for this function
 * your tests should cover basic (*expected*) functionality